-The Company's policy is to maintain a suitable capital base so as to support its underwriting strategy.
-The Company is also required to comply with the regulatory capital requirement prescribed in the Insurance (Valuation and Capital) Regulations 2004 under the Insurance Act (Chapter 142).
-Under the Risk-based Capital Framework regulation set by MAS, insurance companies are required to satisfy a minimum capital adequacy ratio of 120%.
-MAS may prescribe different fund solvency requirements or capital adequacy requirements for different classes of insurance business and for different insurers.
-The Company has a capital adequacy ratio in excess of the minimum requirement.
+The Company's policy is to maintain an economic capital base adequate to support its underwriting strategy within its risk appetite.
+The Company is also required to comply with the regulatory capital requirements prescribed by the MAS.
+Under the Risk-based Capital 2 Framework (RBC 2) as set out in MAS Notice 133, insurance companies are required to maintain minimum admissible surplus capital of 100% of the Prescribed Capital Requirement (PCR).
+The MAS may prescribe additional capital add-ons for each insurer, or for the industry as a whole.
+The Company has surplus admissible capital in excess of the minimum requirement and all applicable capital add-ons.
+Capital adequacy ratio as of 2020 is 264% for the entity.